CubeAPM

 Standout Features

-- Context-Aware Smart Sampling: Reduces ingest by up to 80% while retaining outliers and error-prone traces, optimizing both signal quality and cost.
+• Context-Aware Smart Sampling: Saves storage costs while retaining outliers and error-prone traces, optimizing both signal quality and cost.

 Key Features

-- Self-Hosting & Data Residency: Available as fully on-prem or in your VPC, ensuring GDPR, HIPAA, and RBI compliance with zero external egress.
+• Self-Hosting & Data Residency: Available as fully on-prem or in your VPC, ensuring compliance and zero egress costs.

 Pros